catonjes/theproj/README.txt

 This is a test repository for Software Carpentry.
+Yay! :)

-I want this to show up on github.
+And this should be showing up on github... if I did it right! :)